Intern resume...is that even a thing?

 You can check out our in-depth guide on the Resume Objective section for more insights on how to optimize this section as per your requirements.

-Even the recruiter knows that your resume won't be a powerhouse of profiles.
-They know that you're looking for internships so that you can beef up your resume, and not the other way around.
+Even the recruiter knows that your internship resume won't be a powerhouse of profiles.
+They know that you're looking for internships so that you can beef up your internship resume, and not the other way around.

-Consequently, you can include all odd jobs which you have done till date, which might or might not be related to the internship profile which you are targeting.
+Consequently, you can include all odd jobs which you have done to date, which might or might not be related to the internship profile which you are targeting.
 The idea here is not to look like you were born for this internship.
 The idea is just to showcase a certain level of initiative from your end.

 Besides odd jobs, you can additionally add your experiences in the non-profit sector, or any voluntary work which you might have done previously.